 Left unaddressed, having too much LDL cholesterol could lead to serious issues, including heart attack and stroke.
 Discover what you need to know about this widespread issue and its potential implications on your health below.

 Cholesterol is a waxy lipid generated by the liver.
 Although it plays a crucial role in the development of cell membranes, hormones, and vitamin D, having too much cholesterol can lead to a number of health issues.

 You may have heard that there are two types of cholesterol: the “good” kind and the “bad” kind.
-LDL, or low-density lipoprotein, is associated with the “bad” cholesterol.
-Because cholesterol can’t dissolve or move through blood on its own, this protein carries particles of cholesterol through the blood.
+LDL, or low-density lipoprotein, is associated with “bad” cholesterol.
+Because cholesterol can’t dissolve or move through the blood on its own, this protein carries particles of cholesterol through the blood.
 It can also accumulate within the artery walls, causing them to harden and narrow in a condition known as atherosclerosis.

-Having too much LDL cholesterol in your blood increases the risk for heart disease, the number-one cause of death in the U.S. Heart disease is the collective term for a number of conditions that affect the heart, many of which can cause heart attack or stroke.
-When cholesterol accumulates on the artery walls, it can lead to what’s known as a cholesterol plaque.
+Having too much LDL cholesterol in your blood increases the risk for heart disease, the number-one cause of death in the U.S. Heart disease is the collective term for a number of conditions that affect the heart, many of which can cause a heart attack or stroke.
+When cholesterol accumulates on the artery walls, it can lead to what’s known as cholesterol plaque.
 Over time, this plaque can impede blood flow, preventing the heart or brain from getting the oxygen needed to function.
-If the blood flow is blocked completely, a stroke or heart attack can ensue.
+If the blood flow is blocked completely, a stroke or a heart attack can ensue.

 Ideally, your LDL cholesterol level should fall below 100.
 Yet, many individuals fall within the following range:

 As with many conditions, the causes of high cholesterol are vast.
 While some factors are within your control to change, others, such as age and family history, are not.
 Here’s a closer look at some of the most common causes for high LDL cholesterol.